There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Port Barton was a total mystery to me.
+Port Barton, Philippines was a total mystery to me.
 I didn’t even know it existed until two weeks before I went there.
 And even then I heard it’s not worth going.
 But, like everywhere else, I heard it was awesome and totally necessary to visit.
 This seemed to be how most things went in the Philippines.
 Since I knew nothing about it, I was fine either way.

 My friend really wanted to go so I figured why not?
 After getting a little bummed about how much it cost to get us there, I quickly forgot about it when my focus shifted to not getting carsick on the ridiculously bumpy, probably always being worked on, road.

-When we got there, we were greeted by an adorable little lady that wanted us to stay at her guesthouse.
+When we got to Port Barton, we were greeted by an adorable little lady that wanted us to stay at her guesthouse.
 It was pretty cheap so we followed her back.
 The place we would be staying was just as adorable as she was.
 We put our stuff down, prepared for the beach, and set off right away.

-It takes about 15 minutes to walk through the whole town.
-And that’s at a leisurely pace because it’s so hot.
+It takes about 15 minutes to walk through the whole of Port Barton, and that’s at a not-so leisurely pace because it’s so hot.
 There are a few restaurants and hotels along the beach, then a few more restaurants on the main street in town.